pranamesh/pranamesh.github.io/_pages/about.md

 News
 ======
+* **May 2019**: Invited talk on "Emerging Travel Technologies (ITS and IoT) in the Transportation Research Group of India  (TRG) webinar series.
+Details <a href="https://www.trgindia.org/Schedule%20for%20the%20TRG%20Webinar%20Series%2025-29%20May%202020.pdf" target="_blank">here</a>.
 * **May 2019**: Serving as one of the guest editors in the Special Issue "Deep Learning in Transportation" in the Journal of Big Data Analytics in Transportation.
 Call for papers <a href="https://resource-cms.springernature.com/springer-cms/rest/v1/content/17924670/data/v2" target="_blank">here</a>.
 * **March 2019**: Working in the organizing team of NVIDIA <a href="https://www.aicitychallenge.org/" target="_blank">AI City Challenge</a> workshop in <a href="http://cvpr2020.thecvf.com/" target="_blank">CVPR 2020</a>.
 Preprint  <a href="https://arxiv.org/abs/2004.14619" target="_blank">here</a>.
 * **December 2019**: I have joined as an Assistant Professor in the Civil Engineering Department of IIT Kanpur.